deresz/funcap/README.md

 File and console dumps contain more info than comments pasted into IDA and will also contain multiple passes of the same call instruction (if delete_breakpoints option is set to False).
 For obvious reason, IDA's comments contain only the first pass of a given call instruction.
 Note: the long-term development plan would be to make a right-click feature on the call to select amongst multiple recorded call instances but this requires a lot of work - and a kind of database.

 Last but not least, funcap can draw a graph of function calls.
-The graph is similar to IDA's trace graph but has two important advantages: no trace needs to be used (means speeed) and more importantly - it is fully dynamic.
+The graph is similar to IDA's trace graph but has two important advantages: no trace needs to be used (means speed) and more importantly - it is fully dynamic.
 IDA trace graph will not connect anything like 'call eax' beacause it only iterates over xrefs that are present in the IDB. funcap graph has this working properly.

 ![graph](img/graph.png)